francysreymer/weather-api-laravel-vue3/README.md

 ### Locations

-The locations provides a page that shows all the city,states created by the logged user
+The locations provides a page that shows all the city,states created by the logged user.

 ![Locations](images/locations.png)

 ### Add New Location

-The add new location page allows the logged user to add a specific city/state in order to see their weather forecast
+The add new location page allows the logged user to add a specific city/state in order to see their weather forecast.

 ![Add New Location](images/add-new-location.png)

 ### View Weather Forecasts

-The view weather forecasts page lists 3 weather forecasts for the specific location that had been previously saved
+The view weather forecasts page lists 3 weather forecasts for the specific location that had been previously saved.

 ![View Weather Forecasts](images/view-weather-forecasts.png)